 - Providing extensive patient education, counseling, and resource material on anticoagulant therapy

 - Close tracking and follow-up of patients

-- Warfarin dose management and adjustment using evidence-based national guidelines from the American College of Chest Physicians
+- Providing Warfarin dose management and adjustment using evidence-based national guideline from the American College of Chest Physicians

 The Stony Brook Difference